 There are five load lines, which depend on the weather conditions and the salinity of the water, namely: Summer, Winter, Tropical, Fresh and Tropical Fresh.
 A maximum draft exists for each of these load lines and accordingly this results to a maximum deadweight.
 This table of the Baltic Questionnaire asks for the deadweight and drafts of each load line.
 This information can be found in the vessel’s Capacity Plan, however in some cases only the summer deadweight and draft are specifically included, in which case you will need to ask the vessel’s Master for a detailed analysis for the deadweight and draft information of the other load lines.

 The last point which is required in this table and can also be found in the Capacity Plan is the vessel’s TPC at each draft/load line.
-TPC is the amount of deadweight (tons) which can change the vessel’s draft by one centimeter.
+TPC is the amount of deadweight (tons) which can change the vessel’s draft by one centimetre.
 This is an important point in chartering operations since with the TPC one can estimate what is the max. dwt at each specific draft (for example if a port restriction applies).

 For transiting the Panama and Suez Canal a certificate is also required and in case the vessel is classified as a ‘Panamax’ or ‘Suezmax’ she will be generally considered as fitted.
-For transiting the St. Lawrence Seaway, there is not a specific certification however for the vessel to be considered as fitted she must comply with the max. restrictions which are: 225.6 meters long, 23.8 meters wide and 8.1 meters in depth.
+For transiting the St. Lawrence Seaway, there is no specific certification however for the vessel to be considered as fitted she must comply with the max. restrictions which are: 225.6 meters long, 23.8 meters wide and 8.1 meters in depth.

 2.4.A.
 FOR PANAMA CANAL SUITABLE VESSEL STATE DEADWEIGHT ALL TOLD (METRIC TONS) ON 39FT 6INS (12.039M):